dayton-outar/shillings/docs/EXPERIENCE/performance/UNDERSTANDING.WEB.PERFORMANCE.md

 http://localhost:8080
 ```

-> [!figure]
-> Figure 1.5 placeholder: browser screenshot from the source PDF.
->
-> The client website running in a web browser from the local machine.

 If another service is already using port `8080`, edit `http.js` and change the port number.
 Stop the server with `Ctrl-C`.

 ### Simulating A Network Connection